AntoineSoetewey/statsandr/content/faq.md

 In order for me to answer you as soon as possible, here are the best communication methods:

 <ul>
-  <li>If you have a question or a suggestion related to an article, please add it as a comment so other readers can benefit from the discussion</li>
+  <li>If you have a question or a suggestion related to a specific article, please add it as a comment so other readers can benefit from the discussion</li>
-  <li>For mistakes or bugs, please inform me about it by <a href="https://github.com/AntoineSoetewey/statsandr/issues" target="_blank" rel="noopener">raising an issue on GitHub</a>.
+  <li>For mistakes or bugs, please inform me about them by <a href="https://github.com/AntoineSoetewey/statsandr/issues" target="_blank" rel="noopener">raising an issue on GitHub</a>.
 Note that the code for all articles and pages of this blog can be found on <a href="https://github.com/AntoineSoetewey/statsandr/tree/master/content/blog" target="_blank" rel="noopener">GitHub</a></li>
   <li>For all other requests, please use the contact form on the <a href="/contact/">contact page</a></li>
 </ul>